-Cool defies definition, but we know it when we see it.
-Yes, the cool factor is an artificial construct, but nobody wants to be uncool or hang out someplace that’s square.
-Places that are “in” in D.C. tend to be like small islands in a constantly evolving archipelago of urbanity.
+Places that are ‘in’ in D.C. tend to be like small islands in a constantly evolving urban archipelago.
 Each one has something going for it that makes it different whether it’s the architecture, a thriving art scene, or intriguing places to eat.
-These 10 neighborhoods are reflections of the capital city’s diversity, history, and bonhomie.
+These neighborhoods are reflections of the capital’s diversity, history and bonhomie.

 Sandwiched between posh Woodley Park to the north and stylish Dupont Circle to the south, Adams Morgan is gritty and entertaining and about as close as you’re gonna get to the BoHo of SoHo.
 Its eateries serve up Korean, Middle Eastern and Belgian, Ethiopian, Mexican, and Japanese cuisine at local faves like Donburi and Izakaya Seki.
 Wise imbibers take a stroll down 18th Street after dinner for a sip of whiskey at Bourbon or its sister, Jack Rose Dining Saloon.
 Oh, and never forget; a little Rebellion never hurt anybody.